amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Unit test all public/protected methods.
 Mock out all side effects in your unit tests.
 In this situation, we don't care whether or not a database connection works
 * Write an integration test (no mocking) for public/protected methods that have side effects mocked out in their unit tests.
 In this situation we care about whether or not a database connection works.
 It may not be necessary to do integration test all public/protected methods with side effects if you feel comfortable enough from your acceptance tests that call into them
 * Write acceptance tests against requirements.
 This is end-to-end testing where we test the entire workflow of the application
 #### 7) Javadoc all public/protected fields/constructors/methods in the src/main/java directory.
 Do not JavaDoc anything in the test directory.
 Your JavaDocs should explain what your API does but not how it does it.
-In other words, consumers are conserned about behavior and not implementation.
+Consumers are concerned about behavior and not implementation.
 Implementation should be easy to change.
 #### 8) Override hashcode, equals, and toString on entity/pojo/value object classes
 * The purpose of overriding hashcode and equals is so the consumer is provided a way to check for value equality.
 Consumers can already check for reference equality by using the == symbol.
 Value equality helps greatly when asserting on the return value in a unit test
 * Overriding toString makes it easier to see what the values of each field are